 Who Is Helen Hill?

-Written in a friendly, reassuring voice, the book is packed with useful advice about making the move from a traditional career path to self-employment.
+Written in a friendly, reassuring voice, Falling Off The Ladder is packed with useful advice about making the move from a traditional career path to self-employment.

 Helen is a freelance digital learning and content design expert.
 With 13 years of industry experience, she made the move to self-employment in 2018.
 She wanted to share her experience to help others following a similar path trying to find their feet in the freelancing world.
+So it’s a very fitting book to review on the Freelance Ready blog!

 What Is Falling Off The Ladder About?